Oonah Keogh

 Oonah Keogh (2 May 1903 – 18 July 1989) was an Irish woman who became the first female member of the Dublin Stock Exchange, in 1925.
 She may also have been the first woman stockbroker anywhere in the world accredited on a national exchange.

 Early life and education

 Una Mary Irene Keogh was born in Dublin in 1903 to Joseph Chapman Keogh of Wicklow and Annie Kathleen Doyne of Mullingar, a middle daughter of eight children.
 Her father was known as the youngest bank manager in Irish history in the 1880s when he took on the job at age 24.
 Keogh attended the Catholic girl's schools St. Mary's Priory in Warwickshire and Alexandra College in Dublin, and also spent time studying at the Metropolitan School of Art.
-From 1922 through 1924 Keogh traveled around Africa and Europe with a governess.
+From 1922 through 1924 Keogh travelled around Africa and Europe with a governess.
 After she returned to London to study her father gave her a job in the family business, Joseph Keogh & Company Stockbroking.